For the last few decades, the 4% rule has served as the cornerstone of modern retirement theory.

-Or to put it another way, rules-based formulas like the 4% rule can make you into a short-term forced seller, parting with your hard-earned assets at fire-sale prices.
+In other words, rules-based formulas like the 4% rule can make you into a short-term forced seller, parting with your hard-earned assets at fire-sale prices.

 Doing so could very well result in a permanent loss of capital and future earnings power, which brings us to the biggest risk of all – running out of money.